flutter-cavalry/saf_util/README.md

   Future<SafDocumentFile?> child(String uri, List<String> names);

   /// Renames the specified file or directory.
+  /// Returns the renamed file or directory as a [SafDocumentFile] object.
   ///
   /// [uri] is the URI of the file or directory.
   /// [isDir] is true if the URI is a directory.